askST: How did rare multiple failure of a crucial component lead to F-16 crash in Tengah?

 The issue caused a severe lag in the aircraft’s response to the pilot’s control input.

-He likened the situation to a car that does not immediately respond to steering input.
+Mr Sim likened the situation to a car that does not immediately respond to steering input.
 This results in the driver turning the steering wheel more, only for the car to suddenly turn too much.

 The driver then attempts to correct by turning the car in the other direction, but the car again does not immediately respond – leading to a cycle of oversteering and overcorrection.

 “Every time you do this, the amplitude of the turn gets greater and greater.
-So this is kind of what happened to the plane, except that it was in pitch.
+So this is kind of what happened to the plane, except that it was in pitch (aircraft’s nose oscillating up and down).”

 3. How common are pitch rate gyroscope failures?